Agent HTTP quickstart

 rpc_read_light | starknet_chainId, starknet_specVersion, starknet_blockNumber, starknet_blockHashAndNumber, starknet_syncing |

-rpc_read_state | starknet_call, starknet_getStorageAt, starknet_getClass, starknet_getClassHashAt, starknet_getClassAt, starknet_getNonce |
+rpc_read_state | starknet_call, starknet_getStorageAt, starknet_getStorageProof, starknet_getClass, starknet_getClassHashAt, starknet_getClassAt, starknet_getCompiledCasm, starknet_getNonce |

-rpc_read_history | starknet_getBlockWithTxHashes, starknet_getBlockWithTxs, starknet_getBlockWithReceipts, starknet_getBlockTransactionCount, starknet_getTransactionByBlockIdAndIndex, starknet_getTransactionByHash, starknet_getTransactionReceipt, starknet_getTransactionStatus, starknet_getStateUpdate, starknet_getEvents |
+rpc_read_history | starknet_getBlockWithTxHashes, starknet_getBlockWithTxs, starknet_getBlockWithReceipts, starknet_getBlockTransactionCount, starknet_getTransactionByBlockIdAndIndex, starknet_getTransactionByHash, starknet_getTransactionReceipt, starknet_getTransactionStatus, starknet_getMessagesStatus, starknet_getStateUpdate, starknet_getEvents |

 rpc_simulation | starknet_simulateTransactions, starknet_estimateFee, starknet_estimateMessageFee |